Bitpainter75/FerrumPix/README.md

 The packages are self-contained and include the .NET runtime.

 `libmpv` (video playback and thumbnails) and `libraw` (RAW development) are required, not optional.
 The Linux packages declare both as dependencies, so the package manager installs them along with FerrumPix.
 Windows releases bundle both under `runtimes/win-x64/native`, in the setup as well as in the portable ZIP.

+`libheif` is different: it is optional and never bundled, on any platform.
+It is what opens HEIC, HEIF and AVIF, and those files are usually HEVC-encoded — a codec that carries patent licensing in several countries, which is a decision for the distribution and not for this project.
+The Linux packages recommend it, so most package managers pull it in; where it is missing, HEIC files simply stay closed and everything else works unchanged.
+On Windows nothing is bundled either, so HEIC stays closed unless you place a `libheif.dll` next to FerrumPix yourself.

 Two cases differ.
 The Flatpak builds LibRaw into the sandbox but deliberately ships no `libmpv`, so it has no video support.
 The Linux ZIP and the AppImage have no package manager to pull anything in and expect both libraries on the system; the experimental macOS builds ship without LibRaw — install it with `brew install libraw`.